braincorp/robustus/README.md

 ### Prerequesties
 * python 2.7
-* virtualenv
 * pytest (for testing)
-* boto (for amazon s3, will be installed automatically into robustus env)
+* boto (to download/upload cache to amazon s3 servers)
 * rsync (to download/upload cache to samba/ftp/http servers)

 ### Usage
 First you need to create virtual environment.

-    robustus env <dir> --cache <binary package dir> <other virtualenv options>
+    robustus env <dir> --cache <binary package cache dir> <other virtualenv options>

+Or you can convert existing virtualenv into robustus environment (it will install specific pip version and required packages).
+You can convert even virtualenv where you installed robustus.

+    robustus env <existing virtualenv> --cache <binary package cache dir>

 Afterwards you can go to env directory and install packages using usual pip syntax.
-Robustus will store binary packages in 'wheelhouse' directory, you can change it using --cache option during creation of environment.

     robustus install numpy==1.7.2
     robustus install -r <requirements file>
     robustus install <other pip options>

-You can specify binary package cache where to install package.
+Robustus will store binary packages in the cache directory specified by --cache option during creation of virtualenv ('wheelhouse' by default). or you can specify binary package cache where to install package.

     robustus --cache ~/wheelhouse install numpy==1.7.2